maldahleh-archive/dinesmart-api/README.md

-# Dinesafe API
+# Dinesmart API
-Dinesafe is a JSON API that provides inspection data for places inspected by local public health units.
+Dinesmart is a JSON API that provides inspection data for places inspected by local public health units.

 Currently supported cities:
 * Toronto